 How does Ranked Choice Voting work?

 Ranked Choice Voting allows voters the option torank candidates on the ballot in order of preference: first, second, third, and so on.
 You can vote for just one candidate like you always have, or you can rank additional choices — as many or few as you decide to rank.

 If your favorite candidate doesn’t win, your vote is instantly counted for your second choice, so candidates must compete for every vote.
 If one candidate receives a majority (more than 50%) of the first-choice votes, that candidate is elected.
 If not, the candidate with the fewest votes is dropped, and those votes count instantly towards the next choice on each voter’s ballot.
 This process repeats in rounds (a runoff) until one candidate has a majority.
-For more detail, see “How Does RCV Work?” and watch some short Video Explainers to see RCV in action!
+For more detail, watch this short video to see RCV in action!

 Where is Ranked Choice Voting used?

 Many cities around the US have used RCV for their local elections for decades.
 Maine became the first state to use RCV for state and federal contests in 2018, and Alaska passed a ballot initiative in 2020 to begin using RCV in 2022.
-Ranked Choice Voting is used in some form in 26 states.
-See the “Where RCV is Used” page for more.
+Ranked Choice Voting is used in some form in 43 jurisdictions.
+See the “Where RCV is Used” page from FairVote, for more.